 If you’ve ever been lost or disoriented, you know how important it is to stop and get your bearings.
-The article was written to help BobsCNC newbies understand how to orient the cutting area of the machine with a project they have created with the CAD/CAM software.
+The article is written to help BobsCNC users understand how to orient the cutting area of the machine with projects they create with the CAD/CAM software.

 The basic movement of the router mounted on a CNC is either front to back (X-axis), side to side, (Y-axis) and up and down (Z-axis).
 The home switch locations determine the orientation.
 The X home switch location is the furthest back the gantry can move.
 The distance the Gantry can move toward the front along the X-axis, also called the travel limit, is programmed into the firmware on the controller.
 The computer will not allow the gantry to exceed this “soft” limit.

 The Y-Carriage home switch is located at the farthest right side of the Gantry.
 The Y Carriage moves side to side on the Y-axis.
 The distance the Y-Carriage to the right is also programmed as a “soft” limit into the firmware.

 The Z carriage has its home switch located at the top of its travel limit.
 The Z Carriage only moves down and up which defines the Z-axis.
 The travel limit of the Z-axis is the maximum cutting depth you need to complete a project.
 This is calculated for you by the computer-aided machining (CAM) software you use to generate your gcode files.

 When creating a project remember the orientation of the cutting area.
 Design your piece so that it is in a landscape rather than a portrait orientation as illustrated below (designed using Vetric Aspire).

 Note how the axes are oriented;

 Keep this in mine when placing the workpiece on the spoilboard.

 If you have any questions please contact us at firstname.lastname@example.org.